 He is so happy at his new club.
 His times improved dramatically.
 He has also put in a lot more effort.
 I can see he is ready to push himself now.
 He is happy and motivated.
 He wakes up early to gym and then spends all afternoon training in the pool.

-I lost my sweet sweet Bella.
+I lost my sweet, sweet Bella.
 Just like that.
 I got home from work on April 11 and saw she wasn’t well.
 She had bladder cancer.
 I put her down that same evening.
+I held her in my arms and told her how much I loved her.
+How thankful I was to have had her in my life.
 It was heartbreaking.
 I miss her so.

 I did get cheeky little Snowy (Bella left such a hole in my heart) She is the complete opposite of Bella but I’m her everything.
 I love her so much.

 Quintus found an intern job.
 He is studying to become an architecture drafter.
 He is loving it.
 Who knew!
-His friends are also more at my house than there own.
+His friends are also more at my house than their own.
 Good kids.

 Jason is still battling like crazy with his leg.
 He will definitely need another operation but wants to wait for winter.
 He started to crossfit again this year and probably spent all his time there or at church.
 He has a great group of friends there.